Gim Eun-ji: Career

-In summer 2019, Team Gim would win the 2019 Korean National Women's Curling Championship after stealing two in the tenth end of the final against Kim Min-ji.
+In summer 2019, Team Gim would win the 2019 Korean Curling Championships after stealing two in the tenth end of the final against Kim Min-ji.
 To start their tour season, her team had a quarterfinal finish at the 2019 Cameron's Brewing Oakville Fall Classic.
 They followed this by missing the playoffs at the 2019 Stu Sells Oakville Tankard, a semifinal finish at the 2019 AMJ Campbell Shorty Jenkins Classic and winning the 2019 KW Fall Classic posting a perfect 7–0 record en route to capturing the title.
 At the 2019 Pacific-Asia Curling Championships, Gim and her team had a disappointing finish.
 After going 6–1 in the round robin, they lost the semi-final to China's Han Yu.
 This performance meant they didn't qualify Korea for the 2020 World Championship through the Pacific region and would have to play in the World Qualification Event for their spot in the World's.
 Next Team Gim competed in the 2019 Boundary Ford Curling Classic where they lost in the final to Kim Min-ji.
 Two weeks later, they played in the Jim Sullivan Curling Classic in Saint John, New Brunswick, the same city where the team had success in 2014 at the World's.
 It was another successful run for the rink as they went 7–0 through the tournament to capture the title.
 Gim's rink went undefeated at the World Qualification Event, going 7–0 in the round robin and defeating Italy in the 1 vs. 2 playoff game to qualify South Korea for the World Championship.
 The team was set to represent South Korea at the 2020 World Women's Curling Championship before the event got cancelled due to the COVID-19 pandemic.
 The World Qualification Event would be their last event of the season as the remaining two events (the Players' Championship and the Champions Cup Grand Slam events) were also cancelled due to the pandemic.

-Team Gim was not able to defend their national title at the 2020 Korean Women's Curling Championship in November 2020.
+Team Gim was not able to defend their national title at the 2020 Korean Curling Championships in November 2020.
 After going 4–2 through the round robin, they defeated Um Min-ji 8–6 in the 3 vs. 4 game and then beat Kim Min-ji 9–4 in the semifinal.
 They then lost in the final to the undefeated Team Kim Eun-jung, meaning Team Kim won the right to represent Korea at the 2021 World Women's Curling Championship.